LahanaeR/LahanaeR/README.md

 - 👋 Hi, I’m @LahanaeR
 - 👀 I’m interested in all things Analytics
 - 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Contract opportunities
 - 📫 How to reach me Linkedin @https://www.linkedin.com/in/lashanae-r-590429b7/

 <!---